Highway 1 will re-open with a ribbon cutting ceremony at 11am on 20 July 2018.

-Of course you can still drive the highway north and south of the closure.
+Of course you can still drive the highway north and south of the closure till then.
 You just won't be able to drive the highway all the way along the coast until it reopens.

 At the moment you need to take a short detour inland to get around the closure.
 It's a very pleasant drive that takes you around the coastal hills and adds maybe 3-4 hours of driving time, depending which way you choose to go.